Garmin beats profit estimates as outdoor device sales soar

-(Reuters) - Garmin Ltd (GRMN.O), a maker of GPS-based gadgets, reported a better-than-expected quarterly profit on Wednesday, as robust sales of its outdoor products more than offset tepid demand for its fitness and automobile devices.
+(Reuters) - GPS-based gadgets maker Garmin Ltd (GRMN.O) reported a better-than-expected quarterly profit, as robust demand for devices aimed at outdoor enthusiasts helped make up for flagging sales in its automobile products business.

-Shares of the company rose 6.6 percent to $53.29 in premarket trading.
+Shares of the company rose 4.2 percent to $52.07 in early trading on Wednesday.

+Garmin, which started out as a maker of GPS devices, has benefited in recent years from soaring demand for devices such as smartwatches and other wearable devices that track everything from heart rates and calories to a pet's movement and the weather.

+Research firm IDC expects worldwide shipments of wearable devices to rise about 20 percent this year and nearly double by 2021.

-Net sales in Garmin's outdoor business, surged 46.3 percent to a record $194.8 million in the second quarter July 1 and marked the seventh straight quarterly increase.
-The business includes products such as pet trackers and the Fenix and Approach series of sports watches.
+Sales in Garmin's outdoor business, which sells pet trackers and sports watches, jumped 46.3 percent to a record $194.8 million in the second quarter July 1, representing the seventh straight increase.

-Switzerland-based Garmin also raised its annual revenue forecast to $3.04 billion from $3.02 billion.

-However, sales in Garmin's auto products business, its biggest, dipped 15.2 percent to $208.5 million.
+Garmin's Fenix 5 line of watches, launched in January with a $600 starting price tag, comes with heart rate monitors and mapping functions and is aimed at hikers, and skiers and sports enthusiasts.

+"Garmin's outdoor segment strength is a clear indicator Apple Watch will not take all smartwatches to zero," Joseph Wittine, an analyst at Longbow Research said via email.

+Wittine added that smaller versions of the Fenix 5 watches were drawing in mainstream customers in addition to outdoor enthusiasts.

-Demand in the auto business has been declining for years amid a slowdown in the personal navigation devices market.
+While demand for wearable devices has surged, Garmin has for years faced declining sales in its auto business that sells dash cams and GPS-based navigation products amid a slowdown in the personal navigation device market.

+Sales in the company's auto business, still its biggest, dipped about 15 percent to $208.5 million.

-Sales from Garmin's fitness device business also fell about 15 percent amid stiff competition from makers of smartwatches and wearable health trackers such as Fitbit Inc (FIT.N) and Apple Inc (AAPL.O).
+Garmin's fitness device business also posted a 15 percent drop in sales amid stiff competition from makers of wearable health trackers such as Fitbit Inc (FIT.N).

 Net income attributable to Garmin rose to $171 million, or 91 cents per share in the second quarter, from $161.1 million, or 85 cents per share, a year earlier.